carly-west/cse212-final-project/2-set.md

 # Output: {'cherry', 'watermellon'}
 ```

-Cherry and watermellon were the only two values that were included in both sets.
+Cherry and watermelon were the only two values that were included in both sets.

 ### Set Unions
 Unions with sets do the opposite of intersections, they return a new set with all of the distinct and unique values of the sets.
 This would be O(n) performance.
 Here is how this can be done: